December 02, 2022

 The initial lesions in keratosis follicularis are usually small, firm, greasy bumps (papules) that are often skin-colored, brown or yellow brown in color.
 The lesions usually affect the areas of the body near sebaceous glands (sebaceous glands secrete oily grease) including the chest, back, forehead and scalp.
 Darier disease may also affect skin creases e.g., groin.

-The skin lesions associated with keratosis follicularis generally develop a brown, greasy crust and become thickened (hyperkeratosis), scaly and darkened.
+The skin lesions associated with keratosis follicularis generally develop a brown, greasy crust and become thickened and warty (hyperkeratotic), scaly and darkened.
 The lesions will slowly grow bigger eventually coming together (coalescing) to form discolored, warty plaques that may cover extensive areas of the body particularly on the trunk.
 In extremely rare, severe cases, almost the entire body may be affected.
 The lesions may cause persistent itchiness (pruritus).
 Some patients have fragile skin that blisters or becomes raw (erosions) and painful.

 The skin may develop bacterial, viral or fungal infections (secondary infections) that worsen (exacerbate) the condition.
 Infected skin lesions may give off a distinct, unpleasant (malodorous) smell.
 The herpes simplex virus may be prone to infecting the lesions and causes pain.
 Heat, exercise and sunlight may also worsen keratosis follicularis or cause a new outbreak of lesions.

 Individuals with keratosis follicularis may have periods when few lesions are present (remission).
 However, the lesions tend to recur (relapse).
 Keratosis follicularis is usually worse in the summer and improves in the winter.
-Heat or sun often cause an outbreak.
+Heat or sun often causes an outbreak.

 Another common finding associated with keratosis follicularis is the development of multiple, small, yellow brown, flattened wart-like (verrucous) bumps (papules) on backs of the hands or feet.
 These bumps may be the first sign of keratosis follicularis.
 Many affected individuals develop small horny bumps called punctate keratoses or depressions (pits) on the palms and soles.